 Law students, as students enrolled in Baylor University, also are subject to general University regulations, all of which can be found in the Baylor University Student Handbook and Student Policies and Procedures.
 No student may be admitted to or retained in the Law School who is excluded for disciplinary or other reasons from the University.
-The Baylor University Student Conduct Code and other student policies and procedures can be accessed on the Baylor University Student Student Policies and Procedures website (https://www.baylor.edu/student\policies/?id=953888).
+The Baylor University Student Conduct Code and other student policies and procedures can be accessed at Baylor University Student Policies & Procedures (https://studentpolicies.web.baylor.edu/).